kgmeister/maplestorybot/README.md

 # Guide:
 - this project uses python 3.12
 - you can edit the code and run in cmd (administrator) using: python main.py
+- join the discord server if you encounter any issue. (will update this section after stable. )
 - run the following command to compile code into .exe file, then rename main.exe in dist folder to chrome.exe:
     - pyinstaller --clean --onefile --add-binary "./gdi_capture/gdi_capture.dll;." --icon=icon.ico main.py
 - run the following command to disable console output: